 - After enrollment, HCPs who perform Probuphine surgical procedures must: - Ensure that the facility where the procedure is being conducted has appropriate equipment to perform insertions/removals of Probuphine.
-Patients must be monitored to ensure Probuphine is removed by a HCP who is certified to insert. - Counsel each patient on risks associated with Probuphine and provide each patient a copy of the Probuphine Medication Guide. - O Document the insertion/removal of Probuphine, using the Probuphine REMS Program Insertion/Removal Log or by other method/system (e.g., electronic health record) specific to HCP's practice - Recertify in the Probuphine REMS Program annually.
+Patients must be monitored to ensure Probuphine is removed by a HCP who is certified to insert. - Counsel each patient on risks associated with Probuphine and provide each patient a copy of the Probuphine Medication Guide. - Document the insertion/removal of Probuphine, using the Probuphine REMS Program Insertion/Removal Log or by other method/system (e.g., electronic health record) specific to HCP's practice. - Assess the patient's need for removal of Probuphine during treatment. - Recertify in the Probuphine REMS Program annually.